keunlee/istio-knative-starter-workbench/docs/LOCAL_SETUP.md

 └── setup.sh
 ```

+### Script Execution

 To execute the creation of your environment, from the root of the repository:

 ```bash
 sh setup.sh local
 ```

+The script will take several minutes to execute.
+When completed successfully, you will have a cluster running Istio and Knative which you will be able to develop off of and/or run examples.